kshntn/EmoAR/README.md

 As just a limited number of Android devices support ARCore, we also developed a web app using Flask and Heroku.

-Click below to test our web app
+Click below to test our web app:

 <a href="https://emoar1.herokuapp.com/" target="_blank"><img src="https://user-images.githubusercontent.com/23194592/64959229-fe9b6d80-d890-11e9-8297-ba4798ee3e40.png" alt="EmoAR web app" width="750" height="400" border="10" /></a>